microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 ```

 The above mock is a bit more complicated as it models the `DoesRowExist` and `CreateRow` behavior
-more precisely for our test.
+more precisely for your test.
 Build, rewrite and run the same test once again.

 ```plain
 .
 Testing .\AccountManager.dll